-Plenty of credit cards give bonus cash back rewards in certain purchase categories.
+There are plenty of credit cards that give bonus cash back rewards in certain purchase categories.
 Cardholders may receive extra value on gas, groceries, dining, entertainment, wholesale clubs and more.
-Other cards have bonus categories that change every quarter, giving you the chance to earn big on different types of purchases every few months.
+Other cards have bonus categories that change every quarter and may require activation, giving you the chance to earn big on different types of purchases every few months.

 Lots of credit cards with cash back bonus rewards on purchases also offer an initial cash rewards bonus for spending a certain amount in the first few months.
 Plus, it’s good to remember that many credit cards without cash back bonus rates still give a solid cash back rate on all purchases.